-- Augment effective ongoing care coordination with transitional care

-- Offer group education on self-management

-- Tailor educational materials to people with lower educational levels

-- Assess comprehension

-- (Not realistic in rural areas)

 - It's not just what you do, but how well:

 - Incorporate key features identified in Naylor, Coleman, Lorig, Wheeler, and MCCD

 - Use protocols to detail effective interventions

 - Focus on individual patients' goals/needs

 - Quality of patient interactions; education

 - Degree of physician trust

-How to Fit Care Coordination Into Medicare Reform Options?
+How to Fit Care Coordination Into Medicaid Reform Options?

-- Who should provide it, and what are the challenges? - Medicare FFS, MA/SNP--like MCCD, as wrap-around service - Primary care practices, a la medical homes (Guided Care for larger practices) - Hospitals (if hospitalization is warrantied) - Accountable care organizations - How much should Medicare pay for it?
+- Who should provide it, and what are the challenges? - Medicaid FFS, HMO's--like MCCD, as a wrap-around service - Primary care practices, a la medical homes (like Chad Boult's Guided Care, which is for larger practices) - Hospitals (if hospitalization is "under warranty") - Accountable care organizations - How much should Medicaid pay for it?